Family Medical Leave

 F. Intermittent leaves or reduced leave schedules:

 - Employees may take intermittent leave or reduced leave to care for one’s own serious health condition or a family member’s serious health condition, or for a serious injury or illness of a covered servicemember.
-Also see Policy #339: Short-Term Disability.
+Also see Short-Term Disability, Policy #339.

-- Exempt and non-exempt staff are to record actual hours taken in reporting absences due to intermittent or reduced leave.
+- Exempt and non-exempt employees are to record actual hours taken in reporting absences due to intermittent or reduced leave.

-- Staff on intermittent or reduced leave may be transferred to available equivalent alternative positions on a temporary basis to better accommodate the recurring leave.
+- Employees on intermittent or reduced leave may be transferred to available equivalent alternative positions on a temporary basis to better accommodate the recurring leave.

-- Staff needing intermittent FMLA leave or leave on a reduced schedule must attempt to schedule their leave so as not to disrupt University operations.
+- Employees needing intermittent FMLA leave or leave on a reduced schedule must attempt to schedule their leave so as not to disrupt University operations.

-- Staff using intermittent leave must follow normal call-in/call-off policies and procedures, and, must indicate if the time is counted towards FMLA
+- Employees using intermittent leave must follow normal call-in/call-off policies and procedures, and, must indicate if the time is counted towards FMLA.

 G. An employee must be restored to his/her position or an equivalent one upon expiration of and return from leave taken under this Policy.
 Consequently, the department must retain the employee’s position or an equivalent one, but is permitted to temporarily fill the position during an employee’s absence.
 However, the FMLA contemplates that there may be situations when an employee cannot return to employment during or after leave.
 Termination of employment may occur, for example, while an employee is on leave if there is a layoff or reduction in force, or cause that would otherwise support dismissal, if the employee’s job would have been lost if he/she was actively working.
 Similarly, termination of employment may occur if the employee is unable to perform one or more of the essential functions of the position, with or without reasonable accommodation, after the leave is over.

-H. A staff member’s disability leave for a serious health condition (work-related or nonwork-related, and including disability due to pregnancy and childbirth) may be covered under the University’s Sick Leave Plan and will count toward the 12-week annual entitlement under the FMLA.
+H. An employee’s disability leave for a serious health condition (work-related or nonwork-related, and including disability due to pregnancy and childbirth) may be covered under the University’s short-term disability plan and will count toward the 12-week annual entitlement under the FMLA.
 Medical certification is required.
-Also see Policy #339: Short-Term Disability.
+Also see Short-Term Disability, Policy #339.

 A. Benefits during Paid Portion of Leave: For regular full-time and regular part-time staff and faculty, during a paid portion of a Leave under the FMLA benefits will continue subject to any payroll deductions.